anthony-mills/flash_cards/README.md

 ### Test User Account

-A test user is created with the follwing credentials:
+A test user is created with the following credentials:

 **User:** test.user@test.com

+**Password:** 2ht4eqx0

+A test admin account can also be accessed with the following credentials:

+**User:** test.admin@test.com

 **Password:** 2ht4eqx0